xuelx1/LearnQC/README.md

  ### Some Simple Quantum Algorithms
  I've stopped updating this project and I'll start a new stage of learning quantum algorithms, which can be found in another github repo of this user name.
 I plan to implement some VQEs, for example QAOA, and other more advanced applications.
 If this repo helped you in your learning, it is my great pleasure!

- ### Some words
- I really appreciate all the efforts of IBM Quantum.
-Being easy-to-use and powerful, Qiskit is absolutely the best quantum language for begginers!
-However, I decide to use pyqpanda (developed by '本源量子') in my next project of quantum computing.
-As a result of many reasons(mainly political issues), qiskit developers in China won't get much support.
-Though I am a big fan of qiskit, gradually I can no longer hold on.
-I don't mean to blame IBM or someone, in fact, I believe we're all victims of some invisible boundaries...
-I know it's naive to expect some policians to give up restrictions on technologies against us.
-The best way to avoid suspicion of cheating is to become the top student, and that is what we are doing here in China.

  ### Contact me
  My email:  [xuelx@mail2.sysu.edu.cn]
  QQ:  [2414181961]